 SECTION 4210.
-Right to protest; -procedure; -duty and authority to attempt to settle; -administrative review; -stay of procurement.
+Right to protest; procedure; duty and authority to attempt to settle; administrative review; stay of procurement.
 (S.C.
 Code § 11-35-4210)

-- (1) Right to Protest; Exclusive Remedy. . - (a) A prospective bidder, offeror, contractor, or subcontractor who is aggrieved in connection with thea solicitation of a contract shall protest to the chief business official in the manner stated in subsection (2)(a) within fifteen days of the date of issuance of the Invitation For Bids or Requests for Proposals or other solicitation documents, whichever is applicable, or any amendment to it, if the amendment is at issue.
-An Invitation for Bids or RequestRequests for Proposals or other solicitation document, not including an amendment to it, is considered to have been issued on the date required notice of the issuance is given in accordance with this code. - (b) Any actual bidder, offeror, contractor, or subcontractor who is aggrieved in connection with the intended award or award of a contract shall protest tonotify the chief business official in the manner stated in subsection (2)(b) writing of its intent to protest within tenseven business days of the date that award or notification of intent to award, whichever is earlier, is posted and sent in accordance with this code; Any actual bidder, offeror, contractor, or subcontractor who is aggrieved in connection with the intended award or award of a contract and has timely notified the chief business official of its intent to protest, may protest to the chief business official in the manner stated in subsection (2) within fifteen days of the date award or notification of intent to award, whichever is earlier, is posted and sent in accordance with this code; except that a matter that could have been raised pursuant to subitem (a) as a protest of the solicitation may not be raised as a protest of the award or intended award of a contract.
+(1) Right to Protest.

+- (a) A prospective bidder, offeror, contractor, or subcontractor who is aggrieved in connection with a solicitation shall protest to the chief business official in the manner stated in subsection (2) within fifteen days of the date of issuance of the Invitation For Bids or Requests for Proposals or other solicitation documents, whichever is applicable, or any amendment to it, if the amendment is at issue.
+An Invitation for Bids or Requests for Proposals or other solicitation document, not including an amendment to it, is considered to have been issued on the date required notice of the issuance is given in accordance with this code. - (b) Any actual bidder, offeror, contractor, or subcontractor who is aggrieved in connection with the intended award or award of a contract shall notify the chief business official in writing of its intent to protest within seven business days of the date that award or notification of intent to award, whichever is earlier, is posted and sent in accordance with this code.
+Any actual bidder, offeror, contractor, or subcontractor who is aggrieved in connection with the intended award or award of a contract and has timely notified the chief business official of its intent to protest, may protest to the chief business official in the manner stated in subsection (2) within fifteen days of the date award or notification of intent to award, whichever is earlier, is posted and sent in accordance with this code; except that a matter that could have been raised pursuant to subitem (a) as a protest of the solicitation may not be raised as a protest of the award or intended award of a contract.